 In 2006, however, Brown's health deteriorated.
-He was diagnosed with acute myeloid leukemia -- and underwent chemotherapy.
+He was diagnosed with acute myeloid leukemia - and underwent chemotherapy.
 While the first round of treatment appeared to work, it also made him more susceptible to infections.
-Brown developed pneumonia early on in his treatment, and he battled sepsis halfway through his third round of chemo.
+Brown developed pneumonia and battled sepsis halfway through his third round of chemo.
 His doctors realized they would have to try a different approach.

 I wouldn’t wish this on my worst enemy.Timothy Ray Brown

-His oncologist, Dr. Gero Hutter of the Charite Hospital in Berlin, opted to give Brown a stem cell transplant to treat his leukemia.
-But rather than choosing a matched donor, he used the stem cells of a donor he found who had what is known as a CCR5 mutation - a mutation that makes cells immune to the HIV.
-In results later published in the New England Journal of Medicine, Hutter and his colleagues reported that the transplant not only treated Brown's leukemia but had also eliminated the HIV from his system.
+His oncologist, Dr. Gero Hütter of the Charité Hospital in Berlin, opted to give Brown a stem cell transplant to treat his leukemia.
+But rather than choosing a matched donor, he used the stem cells of a donor who had a CCR5 mutation that makes cells immune to HIV.
+In results later published in the New England Journal of Medicine, Hütter and his colleagues reported that the transplant not only treated Brown's leukemia but had also eliminated HIV from his system.